 Heritage Month Celebrations at the Heart of Cultural Programming

-Each year since 2017, the MSC has hosted campus-wide heritage month celebrations via its three identity centers: APIDA Student Center, Black Cultural Center, and Latinx Cultural Center.
+Each year since 2017, the MSC has hosted campus-wide heritage month celebrations via its four identity centers: APIDA Student Center, Black Cultural Center, Indigenous Student Center, and Latinx Cultural Center.

 The purpose of Heritage Month celebrations is to empower students to take pride in their identity by offering them opportunities to educate themselves about their culture and heritage through voluntarily planning, leading, and participating in programs and initiatives.